timwuthenow/ibamoe-enablement/README.md

 ## Contributing to this project

-The training labs are based on mkdocs.
+The training labs are displayed using mkdocs so they can be easily published to GitHub pages.

 Environment setup to deploy locally: